I was nicked for speeding recently. How accurate is my speedometer?

 How does a speedometer work?

+It depends on the age of the car.
 Most modern cars are fully furnished with electronics.
 The majority have safety features such as anti-lock braking (ABS) and Electronic Stability Control (ESP or ESC).
 For these to operate effectively, there have to be speed sensors on the individual wheels.

 How to find your speedo’s accuracy